Wall-Go/WallGoCollision/docs/source/index.md

 ## Current limitations

 - Only 2-to-2 collision processes are supported.

+-  All momentum dependence in the matrix elements must be expressed in terms of the Mandelstam variables $s,t$ and $u$.

 - All physics parameters that appear in the matrix elements must be constant, floating point valued numbers.
 Dimensionful parameters must be given in units of the temperature (ie. **WallGoCollision** works in units of $T=1$).
 The limitation here is that parameters that vary along the momentum/position grid are not supported.